solana-turbin3/Q1_25_Builder_whitecometx/README.md

 [**<i>Anchor Marketplace</i>**](https://github.com/whitecometx/anchor_marketplace) : Anchor Marketplace is a decentralized NFT marketplace built on the Solana blockchain using the Anchor framework.
 This project demonstrates how to create a robust and flexible marketplace for listing, purchasing, and managing NFTs.

+<h3>Prerequisite Programs</h3>

+[**<i>Enrollment dApp- typescript version</i>**](https://github.com/whitecometx/Enrollment_dApp_typescript_version)  : Solana Airdrop and Enrollment Project.
+This project demonstrates how to interact with the Solana blockchain using TypeScript.

+[**<i>Enrollment dApp- rust version</i>**](https://github.com/whitecometx/Enrollment_dApp_rust_version) : Solana Enrollment dApp (Rust Version)
+This project demonstrates interaction with the Solana blockchain using Rust.
+It includes scripts for generating a keypair, requesting an airdrop, transferring tokens, and enrolling in the Turbin3 prerequisite program.